Parks/ Recreation/ Tourism

 Located on the far south end of Princeville Avenue on the north end of town, the Princeville Aquatic Center features 3 separate pools.
 The lap pool is 25 yards long, 3′ to 10′ deep with a spring board diving board.
 The ‘T-pool’ which features a mushroom fountain, bucket dump, and a 100′ long 25′ high figure 8 water slide.
 The third pool is an infant wading pool 1′-2′ deep.
 The pool grounds include men’s and women’s locker room, deck chairs and a large umbrella to escape from the sun.
 The Aquatic Center has vending machines .
 The facility is owned and operated by the Village of Princeville.

 The Village of Princeville strives to provide a safe and clean aquatic facility for the enjoyment of the community.
 Please call Village Hall, 309-385-4765, or the Aquatic Center, 309-385-4740 with any questions or concerns.
-The Pool Committee consists of Village Board Members, Jeff Troutman, Teresa Gilroy and Adam Geiger.
+The Pool Committee consists of Village Board Members, Andrew Ehnle, Teresa Gilroy and Adam Geiger.

 “Like” the Princeville Aquatic Center Facebook page or watch this website for more information.
 Contact Princeville Village Hall (309) 385-4765 with any questions.
-Opening Day 2017 is scheduled for Saturday, May 27 (weather permitting).
+Will reopen in May 2018.

 Princeville Heritage Museum